Skip to main content

 Tarboro, North Carolina · FDIC Cert #29061

-Tarboro Savings Bank SSB is an FDIC-insured bank (Certificate #29061) with $57M in total assets and $48M in total deposits as of the Q2 2024 Call Report.
-Headquartered in Tarboro, North Carolina, the bank maintains a Tier 1 capital ratio of 0.00% (Critically Undercapitalized) and a nonperforming loan ratio of 0.00%.
-BankHealthData assigns a composite Health Grade of D (43/100).
+This is the FDIC profile for Tarboro Savings Bank SSB, an FDIC-insured bank (Certificate #29061) with $57M in total assets and $48M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
+Headquartered in Tarboro, North Carolina, the bank maintains a Tier 1 capital ratio of 12.45% (Well-Capitalized) and a nonperforming loan ratio of 0.00%.
+BankHealthData assigns a composite Health Grade of B (71/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 Tarboro Savings Bank SSB (FDIC cert 29061) is a community bank — $57M in total assets, $48M in deposits, serving the Tarboro, North Carolina area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.

-Tier 1 capital ratio is not disclosed in the most recent Call Report — unusual but possible for new institutions or those filing under specific regulatory exemptions.
+Capital position is strong: Tier 1 capital ratio of 12.45% sits comfortably above the 8% well-capitalized regulatory threshold and the 10% well-capitalized-plus floor for community banks.
+Strong capital is the first line of defense against unexpected loan losses.
 Asset quality is clean: non-performing loan ratio of 0.00% is below 0.5% — well within the healthy range for U.S. community and regional banks.
 Clean NPL ratios reflect either disciplined underwriting, a low-credit-risk loan mix, or both.
 Liquidity is in the normal range: 17.6% liquid assets relative to total assets — adequate for standard operating needs and routine deposit outflows.

 Profitability is negative: ROA of -0.69% means the bank lost money during the reporting period.
 Sustained negative ROA erodes capital and triggers escalating regulatory attention.
-Health-score trend is essentially stable across the recent-quarters window — the typical pattern for established banks operating in steady-state mode.
-Tarboro Savings Bank SSB carries a composite BankHealth grade of D (43/100) as of the 2024-06 Call Report filing.
+Health-score trend is mildly negative across recent quarters.
+Mild declines can reflect either specific quarterly events (large one-time provisions, deposit shifts) or the early stages of broader pressure.
+Tarboro Savings Bank SSB carries a composite BankHealth grade of B (71/100) as of the 2024-06 Call Report filing.
 The grade combines capital ratios (Tier 1), asset quality (non-performing loans), liquidity, and profitability into a single signal.

 Source: FDIC BankFind API — Call Report data.